Friends of the Lafayette Library and Learning Center

 Wonders of the World (WOW) museum docent lectures

 Youth Bookmark Contest: Calling all young artists, grades K-8!
-Our bookmark contest is an annual winter event.
-Check back in early 2021 for details.
-Winning selections are made into Library bookmarks.
+Our bookmark contest is an annual event.
+Winning selections are made into Library bookmarks and distributed through the schools, the Library and Friends Corner Book Shop.

 History of the Friends of the Lafayette Library